FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 -  Avoid the device from working under the unstable conditions of the current

--  Users need to increase the air switch with a capability of not less than 10A/250V in front of the robot power.
+-  Users need to add an air switch before the robot power supply, and it is recommended to add an EMC filter

 .. note::
 	If you want to hang or install the collaborative robot, please contact us.